 A Flurry Of Snowflakes

 A fresh snowfall is one of nature's miracles, brightening the drabbest landscape, adding excitement to the dullest day and forcing us to acknowledge its transforming power and timeless beauty.
-A snowfall is of course an accumulation of inumerable snowflakes, which are themselves aggregates of tiny snow crystals.
+A snowfall is of course an accumulation of innumerable snowflakes, which are themselves aggregates of tiny snow crystals.
 Under a microscope snow crystals turn out to be fascinating objects.
-Peering through the lens you enter a realm of pristine beauty and infinite variety.
-Before long, you also notice that snow crystals show an interesting six-fold symmetry.
+Peering through the lens, the viewer enters a diamantine realm of pristine beauty and infinite variety.
+Before long, it will be observed that snow crystals show an interesting six-fold symmetry.
 No matter how dissimilar two crystals might be, they will both depend on the number six for their basic structure :

-Underlying the natural complexity on display in these photographs is the geometric form of the hexagon—of which the central snow crystal is a near approximation.
+Underlying the natural complexity on display in this beautiful photograph is the geometric form of the hexagon.
 The hexagonal symmetry of the snowflake is also seen in a purely mathematical object, known as the Koch Snowflake.